CHAPTER ONE

 The Vanity of Idols

-1 Come then, clear thyself of all the prepossessions which occupy thy mind, and throw off the habit which leadeth thee astray, and become a new man, as it were, from the beginning, as one who would listen to a new story, even as thou thyself didst confess.
+1 Come then, clear thyself of all the prepossessions which occupy thy mind, and cast off the habit which leadeth thee astray, and become a new man, as it were, from the beginning, as one who would hearken unto a new teaching, even as thou thyself didst confess.

-2 See not only with thine eyes, but with thine intellect also, of what substance or of what form they chance to be whom ye call and regard as gods.
+2 See not only with thine eyes, but with thine understanding also, of what substance or of what form they chance to be whom ye call and regard as gods.

-3 Is not one of them stone, like that which we tread under foot, and another bronze, no better than the vessels which are forged for our use, and another wood, which has already become rotten, and another silver, which needs a man to guard it lest it be stolen, and another iron, which is corroded with rust, and another earthenware, not a whit more comely than that which is supplied for the most dishonourable service?
+3 Is not one of them stone, like unto that which we tread under foot; and another brass, no better than the vessels which are forged for our use; and another wood, which hath already become rotten; and another silver, which needeth a man to guard it lest it be stolen; and another iron, which is consumed with rust; and another earthenware, not a whit more comely than that which is supplied for the most dishonourable service?

-4 Are not all these of perishable matter?
+4 Are not all these of corruptible matter?

 5 Are they not forged by iron and fire?